How to store your rubbish

 - persistent and noxious weeds (Ragwort, Japanese Knotweed, Spear Thistle, Creeping Thistle, Broad Leaf Dock, Curled Dock)

 - fake plants

 What you can put in your black bin.
-Black lidded bins are for all your non-recyclable household waste only, including food waste.
+Black lidded bins are for your non-recyclable household waste only, including food waste.